NVlabs/SMERF/README.md

 ### Train

-This work was reported on training with 8 GPUs for training.
+This work reported numbers for models trained with 8 GPUs.
 If a different number of GPUs is utilized, you can enhance performance by configuring the `--autoscale-lr` option.

 ```bash
 cd SMERF/mmdetection3d